-If the battery is disconnected or discharged, the steering wheel will lock and cannot be turned.
+For this reason, if the battery is disconnected or if the battery is discharged, the steering wheel will lock and steering wheel rotation will become impossible.

-If turning the steering wheel is required with the battery disconnected or discharged, follow the procedure below before starting the repair operation.
+If steering wheel rotation is required when battery power is interrupted, follow the procedure below before starting the repair operation.